Pennsylvania Motel Prices 2026: Average Cost Guide

 motel prices fluctuate seasonally

 January averages about $135 per night, while May can reach around $183.
-That gap reflects winter lows and stronger spring demand.
+That gap reflects winter lows and stronger spring travel demand across the state.

 Weekday dynamics matter too.
-Sundays average around $131, while Saturdays can jump to about $173.
+Sundays average around $131, while Saturdays jump to about $173.

-Urban centers often amplify this effect.
-Philadelphia and Pittsburgh usually cost more than smaller cities such as Lancaster.
+Urban centers amplify demand.
+Philadelphia and Pittsburgh consistently cost more than smaller regional hubs like Lancaster or Altoona.

 Budget vs. Comfort: What 2–5 Star Motels Cost